 Environmental Services Programs

-The Vector Control & Environmental Services division and Community Health & Case Management Service division, along with other federal, state, and local agencies, are educating the public about lead hazards, identifying and managing lead-poisoned children, and identifying and eliminating lead hazards.
+The Vector Control & Environmental Services division, along with other federal, state, and local agencies, are educating the public about lead hazards, identifying and managing lead-poisoned children, and identifying and eliminating lead hazards.

 More Articles: FAQ • Animal Bites & Rabies • Bed Bugs • Built Environment • Childhood Lead Poisoning • Childhood Lead Screening • Children's Environmental Health Protection • Cockroaches • Healthy Homes • Indoor Air Quality • Integrated Pest Management • Lodging Establishments • Meth Labs • Mold • Mosquitoes • Mosquitoes - Biology • Mosquitoes - Diseases • Mosquitoes - Prevention & Control • Pests & Other Vectors • Radon • Rats & Mice - Biology & Diseases • Rats & Mice - Control • Ticks • Unsanitary Conditions • Unwanted Refrigerators & Freezers